godzig/foundryVTTmacros/README.md

 ## Release Process

 Releases are automatically created with the commit date.
+Use `format_sources.sh` to keep formatting consistent.

 ## Script Entry Overrides